| | | | | | | | |

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required for this gluten-free dairy-free blueberry crisp recipe.
+Here’s a visual overview of the ingredients required for this gluten-free vegan blueberry crisp recipe.

 (For exact measurements, please scroll down to the printable recipe card at the bottom of this post.)

-Ingredients required for gluten-free vegan blueberry crispy recipe laid out on board.
+Ingredients required for gluten-free vegan blueberry crisp recipe laid out on board.

 Recipe Notes + Substitutions